 Why would you actually need several credit cards anyway?
 Isn’t it enough to have just one for all of your purchases?
 The answer is no. If you really want to benefit from using credit cards, it’s wise to have different ones for different purposes.
 In fact, travel hackers use a strategy of churning credit cards, which is getting several, mostly for sign-up bonuses, and then closing accounts before paying annual fee and getting them again.
 Thus they manage to rack up thousands of points and miles.
 Anyway, not only does chasing up points take a lot of time and energy and it’s probably not what you are ready to devote your life to, but banks have clued into it and limited welcome bonus offers only to the new accounts.
 We would certainly advise against it, as it is a good way to lose all good relations with a bank.

 A healthy credit card choosing strategy is getting several different options, but not too many.
 As an everyday card we would choose the Discover it® Miles, which gives you 1.5 miles on all purchases.
 You’ll be able to use it for travel and, in addition, Discover matches earned miles at the end of the year (provided you are a new cardmember) – solid reward by itself.
-If you need to make a large purchase, consider getting a 0% intro APR card, such as the Discover it® – Cashback Match™ (it’s also good for everyday spending as it is a straight and honest cashback card that gives you live money), and if you have some debt, you can transfer it to a credit card with an intro period on balance transfers, like the Discover it® Balance Transfer.
+If you need to make a large purchase, consider getting a 0% intro APR card, such as the Discover it® Cash Back (it’s also good for everyday spending as it is a straight and honest cashback card that gives you live money), and if you have some debt, you can transfer it to a credit card with an intro period on balance transfers, like the Discover it® Balance Transfer.
 Note that when the introductory interest rate is over, the ongoing APR will apply.

 The Bottom Line